How to discover your rhythm and keep up with your horse

 The fact that neither people nor natural resources got hurt in the manufacturing of the brushes (HorseHaus brushes are FCC certified) or sourcing of the raw materials make you feel even better.

-Which groomer are you?
+Which type of groomer are you?

 Life is learning.
-If you are the groomer with the horse that does not like to be groomed, the scratchy plastic brush wielding type, do not despair!
+If you are currently the groomer with the horse that does not like to be groomed, the scratchy plastic brush wielding type, do not despair!

 After many successful rehab experiences with horses that had ‘people problems’, and 7 years of working with ‘airs above the grounds’ performer turned equine behaviorist Anita Kush, I realize that a large range of problems in the human – horse interaction can be traced back to a small set of unhelpful behaviors on part of the human.